couchbase/couchbase-elasticsearch-connector/docs/getting-started.md

 The **username** and **password** credentials will be used again later when configuring Couchbase Server.

-Still in the **/usr/share/elasticsearch** directory, configure the Elasticsearch plugin with the following curl command (Couchbase Server must be running).
+Still in the **/usr/share/elasticsearch** directory, configure the Elasticsearch plugin with the following curl command.

 ```bash
 $ curl -X PUT http://localhost:9200/_template/couchbase -d @plugins/transport-couchbase/couchbase_template.json